ords/micro/readme.md

 # Getting Started
 This Project uses Typescript and react to create a micro frontend architecture.
 Most over engineered project in the history of projects.
-Run npm install and `npm run build --workspaces --if-present` to build local files.
+Run npm install and `npm run build:minimal-required --workspaces --if-present` to build local files.

 # Packages
 Here the different packages are described.
 Please see the picture below for the high level architecture.
 All of our diffrent packages can contain both UI and or API code.